DjangoGirls/tutorial/django_installation/README.md

 To create a new `virtualenv`, you need to open the console (we told you about that a few tutorials ago - remember?) and run `C:\Python\python -m venv venv`.
 It will look like this:

-    C:\Users\Name\djangogirls> C:\Python34\python -m venv venv
+    C:\Users\Name\djangogirls> C:\Python34\python -m venv myvenv

-where `C:\Python34\python` is the folder in which you previously installed Python and the second `venv` is the name of your `virtualenv`.
+where `C:\Python34\python` is the folder in which you previously installed Python and `myvenv` is the name of your `virtualenv`.
 You can use any other name, but stick to lowercase and use no spaces.
 It is also good idea to keep the name short - you'll be referencing it a lot!

 ### Linux and OS X

 Creating a `virtualenv` on both Linux and OS X is as simple as running:

-    ~/djangogirls$ python3 -m venv venv
+    ~/djangogirls$ python3 -m venv myvenv

 ## Working with virtualenv

-The command above will create a folder called `venv` that contains our virtual environment (basically bunch of folders and files).
+The command above will create a folder called `myvenv` that contains our virtual environment (basically bunch of folders and files).
 All we want to do now is starting it by running:

-    C:\Users\Name\djangogirls> venv\Scripts\activate
+    C:\Users\Name\djangogirls> myvenv\Scripts\activate

 on Windows, or:

-    ~/djangogirls$ source venv/bin/activate
+    ~/djangogirls$ source myvenv/bin/activate

 on OS X and Linux.

 You will know that you have `virtualenv` started when you see that the prompt in your console looks like:

-    (venv) C:\Users\Name\djangogirls>
+    (myvenv) C:\Users\Name\djangogirls>

 or:

-    (venv) ~/djangogirls$
+    (myvenv) ~/djangogirls$

-Notice the prefix `(venv)` appears!
+Notice the prefix `(myvenv)` appears!

 When working within a virtual environment, `python` will automatically refer to the correct version so you can use `python` instead of `python3`.